turingschool/frontend-lightning-talks/schedule-1711.md

 Aldo Mercado: CSS optimization - easy wins and gotchas Patrick React - React what and why?
-Keila Hoover - Front End Hip - how to stay in the know on all the things
-21. Pairing approaches - all the types and pros/cons
-Hannah Bare- Tips for crafting your “Developer Identity” Megan Kaiser Team collaboration: github/PR etiquette, good workflows, best practices Michael Gatewood - Breaking the problem down + best pseudo coding practices
+Keila Hoover - Front End Hip - how to stay in the know on all the things Alan Charles: Pairing approaches - all the types and pros/cons Hannah Bare- Tips for crafting your “Developer Identity” Megan Kaiser Team collaboration: github/PR etiquette, good workflows, best practices Michael Gatewood - Breaking the problem down + best pseudo coding practices